superseriousbusiness/gotosocial/README.md

 No external dependencies apart from a database (or just use SQLite!).
 Simply download the binary + assets (or Docker container), and run.

-GoToSocial plays nice with lower-powered machines like Raspberry Pi, old laptops and tiny $5/month VPSes.
+GoToSocial plays nice with single-board computers, old laptops and tiny $5/month VPSes.

 ### Safety + security features